-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's cash equivalents earn interest at variable short-term rates.
-The estimated effect of a 0.50% change in interest rates would not have a material effect on the Company's results of operations.
-None of the Company's other financial instruments are interest-bearing.
+The Company estimates that a 0.50% per annum change in interest rates would not have a material effect on the Company's results of operations.
+None of the Company's other financial instruments is interest-bearing.
 Consequently, the Company is not exposed to any significant interest rate risk which could be caused by a sudden change in market interest rates.